StrumDev/SimpleUDP/README.md

-# SimpleUDP v0.3.0
+# SimpleUDP v0.4.0

 SimpleUDP is a simple network library that provides reliable and unreliable messages.

-This is my first project on which I spent a considerable amount of time  to understand how the network works.
-This network library is primarily designed to create virtual connections  and transmit reliable data over the UDP protocol.
-The project is not yet fully completed, so I do not know how frequently  updates will be released.
-This project is not something powerful or efficient; I made it to learn  how to finish projects rather than start and not complete them.
+This is my first project that I spent a lot of time on.
+I developed this project myself, starting without knowledge of C# and how the network works, so please be understanding.

-The project is still raw, I am still learning, so I ask for your understanding.
+The project is still raw, and there may be radical changes in functionality and variable names from version to version, as I am still learning on my own, which is very difficult for me, so please understand.

 Documentation: [here](https://github.com/StrumDev/SimpleUDP/blob/main/Documentation.md)